visgl/probe.gl/docs/README.md

 ### Debug Features

-debug related facilities, such as console log interception, global context in debugger etc.
+Debug-related facilities, such as console log interception and access to a global context in the debugger.

 ### Benchmarking Support

 In addition to in-app profiling, probe also supports a simple benchmarking rig

-* **Benchmark Suite** - function to run a suite of functions and collect data
+* **Benchmark Suite** - Functions to run a suite of benchmarks and collect data.
-* **Persist and Compare Benchmarks** -
+* **Persist and Compare Benchmarks** - Persist results and compare runs to track regressions.

 ## History